TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 		* Using the example above, ask which are the variables, and which are the values.
 		* Tell students how assignments work from right to left, so the item on the right is assigned to the item on the left.
 4. **Discussion**
 	* Talk about the difference between interactive and script mode.
-Why might you want to use the interpreted mode (can be faster to debug a single line and make sure it works)
+Discuss why you might want to use the interpreted mode: sometimes it can be faster to debug a single line and make sure it works!
 	* Talk about differences between SNAP! and Python for declaring variables.

 ###Accommodation/Differentiation

-* If students are moving quickly, have students practice higher order-of-operations problems.
+If students are moving quickly, have students practice higher order-of-operations problems.
 Ask students to come up with a way to print two lines with only one print statement.
 Allow for students to Google the `\n` character.

 [Worksheet]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/units/1_unit/03_lesson/lab_103.html